kataras/iris/README.md

 Unlike other repositories, this one is **very active**.
 When you post an issue, you get an answer at the next couple of minutes(hours at the worst).
 If you find a bug, **I am obliged to fix** that on the same day.

-> Q: Why this framework is better than alternatives, does the author is, simply, better than other developers?

-> A: Probably not, I don't think that I'm better than anyone else, I still learning every single day.
-The answer is that I have all the world's time to code for Iris the whole day, I don't have any obligations to anybody else, except you.
-I'd describe my self as a very dedicated FOSS developer.

 Click the below animation to see what people say about Iris.